DCallaz/flitsr/docs/source/adv_types.rst

 a spectrum with additional information before using it to form a `Ranking
 <flitsr.ranking.Ranking>` with SBFL techniques.

-The API for a `Refiner <flitsr.advanced.refiner.Refiner>` type is given below:

-.. autoclass:: flitsr.advanced.refiner.Refiner
-   :members:

 Like the `Cluster <flitsr.advanced.cluster.Cluster>` type, `Refiner
 <flitsr.advanced.refiner.Refiner>` types need only implement one method: `refine
 <flitsr.advanced.refiner.Refiner.refine>`, which takes a spectrum and returns a